aditikashi23/Photoshop-Detection/README.md

 **Skills Learned**: Machine Learning, Deep Learning, Computer Vision, PyTorch, TensorFlow

+This was a team project with two other members.
+I was in charge of the CNN layer development, while one of the other members worked on data augmentation and the other worked on hyperparameter tuning.

 ## Timeline (Tentative)

 | Date | Topic | Deliverable / Task |